sharase/melg-64/readme.txt

 for 64-bit ``Maximally Equidistributed $\mathbb{F}_2$-Linear Generators",
 to the proposed generators.

-We modified a initialization schime in init_by_array64.
+We modified an initialization scheme in init_by_array64.
-Thus, the output values have been chenaged.
+Thus, the output values have been changed.

 (12 May 2016)
 Minor changes: unsigned long long int -> unsigned long long